Andrea/andrea.github.io/_posts/2014-12-09-FAKE-fsharp-make-what-is-it-why-you-should-use-it.markdown

 ---
 date: 2014-12-09 11:44:00
 layout: post
-title: FAKE: F# Make, What is it, and why you should use it.
+title: FAKE, What is it and Why you should check it out
 categories:
 - programming
 - development
-- FAKE
 - Fsharp
+- AI
+- Conferences
 ---

 ## FAKE: F# Make, What is it, and why you should use it.